-- The risk that avian influenza virus may transmit from birds to humans and result in severe human disease.
-The risk of transmission is higher in areas where people and domestic birds reside closely together, or for professions exposed to infected birds e.g. during culling operations.
+- There is a risk that avian influenza viruses may transmit from birds to humans and result in severe human disease.
+The risk of transmission is higher in areas where people and domestic birds reside closely together, or for occupational exposure to infected birds e.g. during culling operations.

-- Influenza viruses evolve and can increase the risk of human transmission either through acquiring mutations within the genome that confer to mammal adaptation or through the exchange of genome segments between different viral subtypes also from different species (reassortment).
+- Influenza viruses evolve and can increase the risk of human transmission either through acquiring mutations within the genome that confer to mammalian adaptation or also through the exchange of genome segments between different viral subtypes from different species (reassortment).
 Both situations could lead to the generation of new pandemic strains that are transmissible to and among humans.

 What are the control measures in birds and animals?

 Avian influenza monitoring systems (active or passive) have been designed to identify outbreaks of highly pathogenic avian influenza of the H5 or H7 subtype.
-Outbreak detection requires the immediate implementation of control measures to avoid further spread.
-The affected birds/poultry are culled and safely destroyed.
-Restriction and surveillance zones around the affected holding are immediately implemented, to reduce the risk of further spread, and investigations into the source of the outbreak are initiated.
+Outbreak detection requires the immediate implementation of control measures e.g. culling to avoid further spread according to Regulation (EU) 2016/429.
+Restriction and surveillance zones around the affected premises are immediately implemented to reduce the risk of further spread and investigations into the source of the outbreak are initiated.